harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 	- CMAKE is a tool that's typically used to convert a project from another environment to a project that's suited for the current environment.

 ### Workspaces / solutions
+- When you create a new project for your program, many IDEs will automatically add your project to a "workspace" or a "solution" (the term varies by IDE).
+- A **workspace/solution** is a container that can hold one or more related projects.
+	- For example, if you were writing a game and wanted to have a separate executable for single player and multiplayer, you'd need to create two projects.
+It wouldn't make sense for both of these projects to be completely independent - after all, they are part of the same game.
+Most likely, each would be configured as a separate project within a single workspace/solution.
+- Although you can add multiple projects to a single solution, we generally recommend creating a new workspace or solution for each program, especially while learning.
+It's simpler and there's less chance of something going wrong.

+### Writing your first program
+- Skipping this part

+### Options: Compile, build, rebuild, clean, and run/start?
+- When a code file is compiled, your IDE may cache the resulting object file.
+That way, if the program is compiled again in the future, any code file that hasn't been modified doesn't need to be recompiled - the cached object file from last time can be used.
+This can speed up compilation times significantly.
+- Build : compiles all modified code files in the project/workspace/solution.
+- Clean : removes all cached objects and executables.
+- Rebuild : does a clean followed by build.
+- Compile : recompiles a single code file (regardless of caching).
+This option does not invoke the linker or produce an executable.
+- Run/start : executes the executable from a prior build.
+Some IDEs will invoke a build before doing a run.

+## Configuring your compiler: Build configurations
 -